Irritable Bowel Syndrome (IBS)

 Irritable Bowel Syndrome (IBS) is a common functional disorder of the large intestine characterized by long-term changes in bowel habits (e.g., frequent diarrhea or constipation) and abdominal pain.
 The exact causes are unknown, but research suggests that multiple factors — such as the gut-brain axis, abnormal muscular contractions, and gut microbes — could play a role in the disease.
 IBS can be managed with dietary modifications, psychotherapy, supplements, and prescription medications.

-IBS can be classified into different subtypes, including diarrhea-predominant (IBS-D), constipation-predominant (IBS-C), or mixed (IBS-M).
+IBS can be classified into three different subtypes: diarrhea-predominant (IBS-D), constipation-predominant (IBS-C), or mixed (IBS-M).
 If it occurs after a gastrointestinal infection, such as food poisoning, it’s considered post-infectious IBS.

 Many soluble fibers can be fermented by gut microbes to produce energy, resulting in by-products such as short-chain fatty acids and gas.
 The combination of fermentability and solubility can lead to accumulated gas and water retention in the colon, which can worsen abdominal pain and diarrhea.
 The low-FODMAP diet has been shown to reduce diarrhea-predominant IBS symptoms, and traditional dietary advice (such as avoiding trigger foods, limiting alcohol, and eating smaller, more frequent meals) is similarly effective.